-- 2. If your network has zones, select the zone of the Macintosh you want to connect to in the lower-left corner of the dialog box. - 3.
+- 2. If your network has zones, select a zone in the lower-left section of the dialog box. - 3.
 Select the Macintosh you want to connect to in the upper-left section of the dialog box. - 4.
-Select the program you want to link to. - 5.
-Click OK.
+Select the program you want to link to.

-In most cases, a dialog box appears, where you identify yourself as a guest or a registered user.
+In most cases, you need to identify yourself as a guest or a registered user.